dizzysky/Maintenance-Tracker/README.md

 **Technologies**
-- Svelte - used as an introduction to using the Svelte framework
+- Svelte  used as an introduction to using the Svelte framework

+- created using vim and mocked up using Figma